johnny-morrice/godelbrot/README.md

 ## Summary

-A web-based, multithreaded mandelbrot viewer in Go
+A web-based, multithreaded Mandelbrot set explorer in Go

 ## Dependencies